yourlifeofmath/yourlifeofmath.github.io/_posts/2019-03-18-Connecting_Red_and_Blue_Points.md

 3. Otherwise, take a pair of intersecting line segments (say AB and CD), connect AC and BD, erasing the previous connections.
 4. Go to Step 2.

 By the above observation on swapping connections, we note that the total sum of the lengths of all of the connecting line segments decreases when we execute Step 3.
-But there are only finitely many connection configurations, so this sum cannot decrease forever; our algorithm must terminate.
+But there are only finitely many connection configurations, so this sum cannot decrease forever, which means our algorithm must terminate.
 When the algorithm has terminated, we are left with a valid connecting configuration. $$\square$$